VirgilSecurity/virgil-sdk-net/docs/get-started/encrypted-communication.md

 ## <a name="head5"></a> Decrypt a Message & Verify its Signature

 Once the Recipient receives the signed and encrypted message, he can decrypt and validate the message.
-Thus, proving that the message has not been tampered with, by verifying the signature against the Sender's **Virgil Card**.
+Thus, proving that the message has not been tampered with, by verifying the signature against the Sender's Virgil Card.

-In order to decrypt the encrypted message and then verify the signature, we need to load a private receiver's Virgil Key and search for the sender's **Virgil Card** at **Virgil Services**.
+In order to decrypt the encrypted message and then verify the signature, we need to load a private receiver's Virgil Key and search for the sender's Virgil Card at **Virgil Services**.

 ```csharp
 // load a Virgil Key from device storage